Ranking Structure

 2. Assist in day to day operations within the division.

-3. In charge of promoting and demoting (with acknowledgement from division leader) generals of the squads that they help the section chiefs oversee.
+3. In charge of promoting and demoting (with acknowledgement from division leader) generals of the squad(s) that they help the section chiefs oversee.

 4. Assist the division leader when needed.

-6. Enroll in a co division leader/division leader course given by the education department.
-This course will be required before promotion to co division leader or division leader.
+6. Enroll in a co-division leader/division leader course given by the education department.
+This course will be required before promotion to co-division leader or division leader.

-7. Attend at least one squad meeting a month that you oversee.
+8. Attend at least one squad meeting a month for the squad(s) that you oversee.

-8. Attend weekly division meeting.
+9. Attend the weekly division meeting.

 Section Chief